Kunawai Terrace

 No analysis available

 Cable TV appears to be included in the maintenance fee.
-The current MLS data is fully consistent (10/10 listings with CABTV), and the historical remarks were already pointing to basic cable being covered.
-This looks like a building-level inclusion rather than a one-off agent entry.
+The MLS data is unanimous, and the public remarks directly confirm it with "basic cable," so this looks like a building-level inclusion rather than a one-off agent error.

 No analysis available